 Mastercard and Halkbank AD Skopje are proud to announce the latest Priceless Planet action, a platform that unites corporative commitments for a healthier planet and enables significant investments into protecting and improving our environment.

 “It is a great honor to be part of the Priceless Planet Coalition.
-As a bank for which people and their wellbeing matter the most, the commitment for a healthier environment and reducing negative environmental footprint which impact us all, is of paramount importance to us.
-We will stay on the path of investing into ecological work processes and we would like to urge our clients to do as much as possible for a healthier planet” – said Mr. Bilal Sucubaşı, Halkbank AD Skopje CEO.
+As a bank for which people and their wellbeing matter the most, the commitment to a healthier environment and reducing the negative environmental footprint which impacts us all, is of paramount importance to us.
+We will stay on the path of investing in ecological work processes and we would like to urge our clients to do as much as possible for a healthier planet” – said Mr. Bilal Sucubaşı, Halkbank AD Skopje CEO.

 New research on sustainability, commissioned by Mastercard, reveals a marked increase in consumer passion for the environment as a result of COVID-19.
 Over two-fifths of Europeans surveyed (48%) consider reducing their carbon footprint more important now than pre-pandemic.
 In fact, more than half of Europeans (52%) have become more conscious about how their actions can impact the environment than ever before, with Gen Z and Millennials (58%) leading the charge.
 This signals a growing trend toward eco-conscious spending and consumption amongst people who want to turn their purchases and rewards redemption into meaningful action for the planet.